Skip to main content

 Conservation And Sustainability

-The reserve primary conservation role is protecting intact salmon-bear-eagle ecosystems and marine mammal haul-outs from potential disturbance by mining and fishing activities.
+The reserve's primary conservation role is protecting intact salmon-bear-eagle ecosystems and marine mammal haul-outs from potential disturbance by mining and fishing activities.
 Salmon poaching on rivers threatens the food web foundation.
-Climate change effects on sea ice and ocean temperatures may alter marine productivity.
+Climate change effects on sea ice and ocean temperatures may alter marine productivity and seabird colony dynamics.
 The reserve monitors salmon populations, bear densities, and seabird breeding success.
 Collaboration with fisheries management authorities aims to maintain adequate salmon escapement to spawning streams.

 Visitor Ratings